luycaslima/isometric-tilemap-editor/README.md

 - [x] Tile interface

-- [ ] Host an usable version on vercel
+- [x] Host an usable version on vercel

 - [ ] Document the code

 - [ ] Organize/Stylize the README with explanation on how to use it

-- [ ] Integration with svelte + tailwind for easier UI development

 - [ ] Tilemaps